 A Troubling Viral Infection

 The Zika virus is transmitted to humans via a mosquito bite and causes disease.
 The symptoms of the disease are unpleasant but are generally mild.
 There may be no symptoms at all from the infection.
-The virus is worrying, however, because it has spread rapidly and because it's linked to more serious disorders, including Guillain-Barré syndrome and microcephaly (abnormally small brain and head size in babies).
+The virus is worrying, however, because in 2015-2017 it spread rapidly and because it's linked to more serious disorders, including Guillain-Barré syndrome and microcephaly (abnormally small brain and head size in babies).

 The virus is transmitted by a bite from a tropical mosquito belonging to the genus Aedes.
 This is not the same genus that causes malaria.
 Aedes does transmit diseases, though.
 It's responsible for dengue, yellow fever, and chikungunya as well as Zika virus disease.
 The genus lives in the United States.